SI LEEDS LITERARY PRIZE 2022: RULES

-1.4 There will be a third place award of £750 for the remaining shortlisted novel or collection of short stories.
+1.4 There will be a third place award of £1,000 for the third placed shortlisted novel or collection of short stories.

 1.6 The winning author will receive a free place on an Arvon creative writing course of their choice.
-The winner will receive a free place at The Literary Consultancy’s (TLC) Chapter and Verse Industry Day and a TLC website showcase.
+The winner will also receive a free place at one of The Literary Consultancy’s (TLC) Chapter and Verse Industry Days (currently online) and a TLC website showcase.
+The second and third placed authors will receive complementary access to an Arvon online masterclass.
 Peepal Tree Press will offer the three non-placed authors from the shortlist 2 one-to-one consultancy sessions in professional development support through its Inscribe programme.
+The three non-placed authors will also receive a year’s free access to TLC’s Being a Writer programme.

-1.8 The favourite book from the shortlist chosen by a panel of readers, primarily members of Soroptimist International, will be awarded the SI Readers’ Choice.
-The award is £100 plus a year’s free subscription to Mslexia magazine.
-The readers will read the manuscripts electronically and agree to delete manuscripts from their devices after the prize is awarded.
+1.10 The favourite book from the shortlist chosen by a panel of readers, primarily members of Soroptimist International, will be awarded the SI Readers’ Choice.
+The award is £1,000 plus a year’s free subscription to Mslexia magazine.
+These volunteer readers will read the manuscripts electronically and agree to delete manuscripts from their devices after the prize is awarded.

-1.10 In addition, all shortlisted writers will be required to read short extracts from their work at the 2020 Ilkley Literature Festival as part of the award event.
+1.12 In addition, all shortlisted writers will be required to read short extracts from their work as part of the award event, which will form a part of Ilkley Literature Festival’s year-round literature events programme for 2022.

-1.11 All shortlisted writers will be required to participate in additional Prize promotional events to raise the profile of the writers and awareness of the Prize, as agreed with the Prize Advocate
+1.13 All shortlisted writers will be required to participate in additional Prize promotional events to raise the profile of the writers and awareness of the Prize, as agreed with the Prize Director.

-1.15 The winner will agree to run a creative writing workshop in Yorkshire at the offices of Aspire-igen at a date to be agreed, for which Aspire-igen will cover travel costs and expenses.
+1.16 The winner will agree to run a creative writing workshop in Yorkshire at the offices of The Opportunity Centre at a date to be agreed, for which The Opportunity Centre will cover travel costs and expenses.

 2.1 The Award is open to published and unpublished women writers, over the age of 18, of Black or Asian descent who are resident in the UK.
+This includes writers who identify as women or womxn.
 Ethnicity will be self-defined by entrants.
 As a guideline, Black or Asian descent in the context of the Award signifies

 – any Black background, including:-